 The horizon line should be a little darker right on the horizon.
 Blend in this line so that it doesn’t look like you’ve reached the end of the world!

 Add emerald green to your blue (I use phthallo blue for my beach paintings, but you could also use ultramarine).
 Lighten your paint with a little white as you go down your canvas or board, making it quite a light green towards the shore.

 Use your palette knife and some thick white paint (Titanium White) to roughen up the surf near the shore.
 I mix just a little Cadmium Red into the pale green paint that you have just used to make the wet sand.
 For the dryer sand I mix some Cadmium Yellow, Cadmium Red and White, perhaps a little of the leftover bluish green for the damp sand.
 For the dry sand I just use the yellow, red and white, making sure that it is darker nearest you and lighter in the distance.

 If there are any sail boats in the distance, put those in now with a thick stroke of white paint using the palette knife or a small rounded brush, depending on the size of the boat.
 You could add some seagulls using the same method.

-Add some people, children, dogs and umbrellas to your beach scene to add life and interest.
+Add some people, children, dogs and umbrellas to your beach painting to add life and interest.
 The most important thing to remember is perspective.
 Decide on how large the people and umbrellas will be nearest you and make them progressively smaller in the distance.
-Also have the brightest, strongest colors in the foreground and soften them in the distance.
+Also have the brightest, strongest colours in the foreground and soften them in the distance.
 People in the distance need only be a simple shape representing people.